 Founded in 1976, this museum is devoted to preserving and sharing American Jewish history.
-An abundance of artifacts charts the more than 360 years of Jewish culture in the States, elucidating domestic and work lives, culture, immigration, sports, and much more.
-Photos and interactive exhibits present an encompassing experience, addressing politics, religion, Jewish institutions, and individual profiles of people who distinguished themselves and their heritage.
-The museum (a Smithsonian affiliate) moved to an expansive new building in late 2010, directly across from the Liberty Bell and welcomes tourists and locals alike to come in and experience American history from a unique and different vantage point.
+An abundance of artifacts chart the more than 360 years of Jewish culture in the States, from domestic and work lives, culture, immigration, sports, and more.
+Photos and interactive exhibits present an encompassing experience addressing politics, religion, Jewish institutions, and individual profiles of people who distinguished themselves and their heritage.
+The museum (a Smithsonian affiliate) moved to an expansive new building in late 2010, directly across from the Liberty Bell and welcomes tourists and locals alike to come in and experience American history from a different vantage point.

 Though it's officially called The College of Physicians of Philadelphia Mutter Museum, it's best known by its nicknames, the Mutter Museum or just the Museum of Medical Oddities.
 Whatever you choose to call it, this is not an attraction for the faint-of-stomach.
 Unborn fetuses in jars, petrified body parts, conjoined twins and, as part of an exhibition, Albert Einstein's brain, are just a few of the artifacts that chronicle the fascinating and sometimes gruesome story of medicine through the ages.
 One thing is for sure, however, you won't see anything like it anywhere else!
 Those interested in science and medicine will be especially fascinated.
 You certainly won't forget this place once you've visited!

 Recommended for Museums because: There's nothing quite like this collection of medical oddities assembled in one place.
 Anyone looking for a unique museum will find this fits the bill.

 Sharon's expert tip: If you need a break, step outside for a stroll though the Medicinal garden, which contains more than 50 different types of medicinal herbs and their corresponding historical and medicinal descriptions.